MobileTeleSystems/data-rentgen/README.rst

 Data.Rentgen is a Data Motion Lineage service, compatible with `OpenLineage <https://openlineage.io/>`_ specification.

+Currently we support consuming lineage from:
+  * Apache Spark
+  * Apache Airflow
+  * Apache Hive
+  * Apache Flink
+  * dbt

-**Note**: service is under active development, and is not ready to use yet.
+**Note**: service is under active development, so it doesn't have stable API for now.

 Goals
 -----